nggit/php-simple-client/README.md

 # PHP Simple Client
-A Simple and Fast HTTP CLient
+A Simple and Fast HTTP Client, designed to be out of the box.
+There is also a [simpleclient](https://github.com/nggit/simpleclient) written in Python.
 ## Quick Start
 There are two versions, using cURL or native PHP Stream.
 ### 1. cURL version